-During 2000-2012 coho smolt yield for the 7.5 km long section of the Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with no consistent trend over time (mean = 7,310 smolts; Table 6.1a) and no difference between Treatments 1 and 2 (t-test, p = 0.1, table 6.2).
-Annual coho smolt numbers for mainstem and constructed offchannel habitat combined, were, on average, double that for the mainstem alone, with less variation from year to year (mean: 14,200 smolts, range: 8,400-24,500; Table 6.1a).
-Even with 2009, which represents a region-wide recruitment anomaly, mean abundance for Treatment 1 and 2 were not statistically different (t-test, p = 0.15, table 6.2).
+During 2000-2013 coho smolt yield for the 7.5 km long section of the Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (mean: 7,244 smolts; Table 6.1a).
+Annual coho smolt numbers for mainstem and constructed off-channel habitat combined, were, on average, double that for the mainstem alone, with less variation from year to year (mean: 14,200 smolts, range: 8,400-24,500; Table 6.1a).
+Excluding 2009, which represents a region-wide recruitment anomaly, mean abundance for Treatment 1 and 2 were not statistically different for either mainstem only or when also including off-channel smolts as well (t-test, p = 0.15 and 0.25, respectively, Table 6.2).
 Smolt yield in 2009, the first year affected by Treatment 2, was nearly two-fold higher than smolt yields produced from comparable spawner returns during Treatment 1 (Figure 6.1).
 However, coho smolt yield in the nearby Alouette River was also two-fold higher in 2009 compared to other years (Figure 6.2; Cope 2011), suggesting that 2009 represents a recruitment anomaly caused by some factor acting at a larger regional scale.
-Omitting 2009, the escapement-to-smolt stock-recruitment relationship is indicative of carrying capacity.
-This Treatment 2 carrying capacity will be further clarified once smolt yield for several high escapement years (2011-2013) are included in the analysis since at present, there is only one year with escapement over 3,500.
+Omitting 2009, the escapement-to-smolt stock-recruitment relationship is indicative of a highly productive system which reaches carrying capacity at relatively low escapement levels.